melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 ### LightGBM

 [LightGBM](https://github.com/Microsoft/LightGBM) is another popular decision tree gradient boosting library, created by Microsoft.
-Just like XGBoost its core is written in C++ with APIs in R and Python.
-Code examples [in R](https://github.com/Microsoft/LightGBM/blob/master/R-package/demo/basic_walkthrough.R) and [Python](https://github.com/Microsoft/LightGBM/blob/master/tests/python_package_test/test_basic.py) show how to save and load models into LightGBM internal format.
+Just like XGBoost, its core is written in C++ with APIs in R and Python.
+Code examples [in R](https://github.com/Microsoft/LightGBM/blob/master/R-package/demo/basic_walkthrough.R) and [Python](https://github.com/Microsoft/LightGBM/blob/master/tests/python_package_test/test_basic.py) show how to save and load models into the LightGBM internal format.

 LightGBM models can be converted to [PMML]({filename}/2017-10-14_model-interoperability.md#predictive-model-markup-language-pmml) using [jpmml-lightgbm](https://github.com/jpmml/jpmml-lightgbm) by Openscoring.io.